-Twenty four months olf for a baby is probably the most infamous for toddlers, often referred to as the “Terrible Twos.
+Twenty four months old for a baby is probably the most infamous for toddlers, often referred to as the “Terrible Twos.
 The reality is that it is a lot of fun.
-The life of a two-year-old can consist of activities that like dressing up, playing kitchen, loving his or her parents, and yes, throwing a tantrum or two.
+The life of a two-year-old can consist of activities like dressing up, playing kitchen, loving their parents, and yes, throwing a tantrum or two.

-In this article, we look as what you might expect at this age.
+In this article, we look at what you might expect at this age.
 A child’s development will occur at their own pace and is likely to differ from precisely child-to-child.
-If you have any concerns that your child is not meeting expected developmental milestones do not be alarmed.
-Check-in with a qualified health care professional, such as a pediatrician, to seek their advice.
+Do not be alarmed if you have any concerns that your child is not meeting expected developmental milestones.
+Check in with a qualified healthcare professional, such as a pediatrician, to seek their advice.

-On a physical developmental front, a child’s mobility and movement at two are typically steady and more confident.
+A child’s mobility and movement at two are typically steady and more confident on a physical developmental front.
 They may still reach for your hand while going up the stairs, but they can often attempt it themselves with a new ability to climb with one foot at a time.

 Another developmental milestone may include;

 - Improved dexterity.
-You may start to notice if your child is left or right-handed by the frequency with which they use one over the other.
-There generally hand and finger skills can develop with scribbling and the handling of toys, containers and items like building blocks.
+You may start to notice if your child is left or right-handed by the frequency they use one over the other.
+Generally, hand and finger skills can develop with scribbling and the handling of toys, containers, and items like building blocks.

 - Language skills.
 Your two year old is likely to have a handful of single words, maybe even basic expressions of two to four words.
 They can often recognise familiar people and objects through speech.

 - Cognition.
 Toddlers typically can sort by colours or shapes, and they start to understand playful concepts like hidden items or make-believe play characters.